Potential Donation Funding Strategies include:

 “Pain-free” Giving – Leveraging your generosity

 Do you shop with Amazon on line?
 AmazonSmile Foundation (smile.amazon.com), donates 0.5% of the price of eligible purchases to charitable organizations selected by Amazon customers.
+It is an easy way to implement donation funding strategies.
 So, when you complete your purchase on smile.amazon.com (instead of amazon.com) you can designate New England Electric Railway Historical Society as the charity you support!

 Employer Matching Gifts